yeniNcoco/chatservice/README.md

 ## Objectives
 - Implementing a simple chat service with C++.
-- Conduct a refactoring process with object-oriented version.
+- Conduct a refactoring process with an object-oriented version.
-- Add mini game that I made in C++ class.
+- Add mini-game that I made in C++ class.

 ## Purpose of the project
 - I've took basic c++ programing during 1st semester.
 - I've learned about socket networking in Advanced Java class.
-- I wanted to make a chat service program, which can integrate knowledge which I've learned.
+- I wanted to make a chat service program, that can integrate knowledge I've learned.
-- Espacially, What I've done during the classes was just making a short code.
-But I eager to learn actual code which are used in real field.
+- Mostly, What I've done during the classes was just making a short piece code. but I'm eager to learn the actual code used in real-field applications.
 - It was hard for me to start from the bottom.
-So I started to understand reference code then started refactorizing the code.
+So I started by understand the reference code then started refactorizing the code.
 - I had to study other subjects so I made enough spots for them, and built code using a spare time.